Near shadings procedure

 Simulation results include shading loss calculations for Beam, Diffuse and Global irradiation components.

-It is to be noted that the real effect of partial shading on the electrical production of the PV field is non-linear and depends on the interconnections between the modules.
-The program gives the possibility to partition the field into rectangles, each of which is suppose to represent a string of modules in series, and calculate another shading factor according to module cabling.
-Although not perfect, this second approach should give an upper limit for the real shading loss evaluation.
+Note that the actual effect of partial shading on the electrical production of the PV field is non-linear and depends on interconnections between modules.
+The program provides the option to partition the field into rectangles, each intended to represent a string of series-connected modules, and calculate another shading factor according to module cabling.
+Although not perfect, this second approach provides an upper limit for realistic shading loss evaluation.